semantyk/knowledge/data/MEX/CORE/README.md

 \ ––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––
 \ # `README.md`
 \ @organization: Semantyk
-\ @project: Core Knowledge Graph
+\ @project: The Core Knowledge Graph of Mexico
 \
-\ @file: This is the main README file for the Mexico Controlled Vocabulary
+\ @file: This is the main README file for the The Core Knowledge Graph of Mexico
 \ project.
 \
 \ @created: Nov 27, 2024